-Proposals for awards from minority-serving institutions (e.g. Tribal Colleges and Universities, Historically Black Colleges and Universities, Hispanic-Serving Institutions, Alaska Native or Native Hawaiian Serving Institutions), women's colleges, and institutions primarily serving persons with disabilities are strongly encouraged.
+ER2 Project Incubation Grant support is typically around \$60,000 in direct costs.
+The ER2 program will consider requests for Project Incubation proposals that exceed this amount given special circumstances.
+Indirect costs are in addition to this direct cost limitation and are subject to the awardee's current Federally negotiated indirect cost rate.
+We encourage seeking support from multiple agencies and organizations.
+Proposals for awards from minority-serving institutions (e.g. Tribal Colleges and Universities, Historically Black Colleges and Universities, Hispanic-Serving Institutions, Alaska Native or Native Hawaiian Serving Institutions), women's colleges, and organizations primarily serving persons with disabilities are strongly encouraged.

-Note: NSF does not consider proposals for medical research and hence, the program will not consider proposals focused on ethics for medical students or in medical education.
-It will consider proposals that address medical informatics, biomedical engineering, systems engineering and social scientific studies of health and medicine.
+Note: NSF does not consider proposals for medical research and hence, the ER2 program will not consider proposals focused on ethics for medical students or in medical education.
+It will consider proposals that address medical informatics, biomedical engineering, systems engineering, and social scientific studies of health and medicine.